DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **Bridge**: device that aggregates separate network segments into a single network segment, operating at OSI layer 2
 - **CSMA/CA**: Carrier Sense Multiple Access with Collission Avoidance is a method of network flow control.
 802.11 wireless networking is an example of a network that employs CSMA/CA technologies.
 CSMA/CA attempts to avoid collisions by granting only a single permission to communicate at any given time.
 - **CSMA/CD**: Carrier Sense Multiple Access with Colliion Detection is a method of network flow control, where if > 1 station accesses the network at the same time, other stations detect and re-try their transmission.
 Ethernet networks employ the CSMA/CD technology.
 CSMA/CD responds to collisions by having each member of the collision domain wait for a short but random period of time before starting the process over.
+    - A collision domain is the set of systems that could cause a collision if they transmitted at the same time.
+Systems outside a collision domain cannot cause a collision if they send at the same time.
+This is important, as the number of systems in a collision domain increases the likelihood of network congestion due to an increase in collisions.
+A broadcast domain is the set of systems that can receive a broadcast from each other.
 - **Circuit-switched network**: network that uses a dedicated circuit between endpoints
 - **CDMA**: Code-Division Multiple Access: a method of encoding several sources of data so they can all be transmitted over a single RF carrier by one transmitter, or by using a single RF carrier frequency with multiple transmitters; the data from each call is encoded with a unique key, and calls are transmitted at once
 - **Concentrator**: provides communication capability between many low-speed, usually asynchronous channels and one or more high-speed, usually synchronous channels.
 Usually different speeds, codes, and protocols can be accommodated on the low-speed side; multiplexed into one signal